Skip to main content

 How are engineered products graded?

-• LVL and I-Beams: Don't have standardized grades in Australian design standards (AS 1720.1).
-Each manufacturer has their own properties.
-Some LVL is marketed as "LVL 13" or "LVL 14" or "F17 equivalent," but be cautious—never substitute one manufacturer's product for another without verifying the specific properties match your design requirements.
-Each manufacturer provides their own specifications.
+• LVL (laminated veneer lumber) and I‑Beams: These don’t have standard grades in Australian design codes.
+Each manufacturer sets their own specifications.
+Some may market products as “LVL 13,” “LVL 14,” or “F17 equivalent,” but you should never swap one brand for another without checking the manufacturer’s data sheet to confirm the properties match your design needs.

 Environmental Considerations